-Until the twentieth century, a bridge across the Golden Gate Strait seemed an impossibility.
-It was known as “the bridge that couldn’t be built”.
+Until the 20th century, building a bridge across America’s Golden Gate Strait seemed impossible.
+As such, the Golden Gate Bridge became known as ‘the bridge that couldn’t be built’.

 Initial reports estimated that a bridge would cost over $100 million and was probably unfeasible.
 But one engineer came forward with a plan that he claimed could be built for $25 to $30 million.
 His name was Joseph Baermann Strauss.

-Strauss went on to design countless bridges but yearned to take on a great challenge.
-When he heard about the plan to span the Golden Gate Strait, Strauss was hooked.
+Strauss went on to design countless bridges after he graduated in 1892, and when he heard about the plan to span the Golden Gate Strait, he set about drafting his own proposal.

 Strauss’ initial design was for a symmetrical cantilever-suspension hybrid bridge.
-However the design was eventually changed to a suspension span concept.
+However, he later changed his design to a suspension span concept.
 His proposed structure was successful, and construction began on the Golden Gate Bridge on 5 January 1933.

-Workers were provided with “hard hats,” which they were compelled to wear.
+Workers were provided with hard hats which they were obliged to wear.
 The hats were adapted by the E.D.
 Bullard Company from headgear designed for miners.
-Additionally, workers were issued with glare-free goggles, cream to protect their face and hands from the wind, and even special diets to help them combat dizziness.
+Additionally, workers were issued with glare-free goggles, cream to protect their face and hands from the wind and even special dietary supplements to help them combat dizziness.

-Perhaps the most famous of Strauss’s safety precautions was the safety net that was slung beneath the bridge.
-It cost $130,000 but succeeded in saving the lives of nineteen men.
-Together they became known as the “Halfway-to-Hell Club.”
+Perhaps the most famous of Strauss’s safety precautions was the safety net that he insisted be slung beneath the bridge.
+It cost $130,000 but succeeded in saving the lives of 19 men.
+Together these lucky souls became known as the ‘Halfway-to-Hell Club’.

-Despite Strauss’s efforts, eleven men died during the construction process.
+Despite Strauss’s efforts, though, 11 men died during the construction process.
 The first, Kermit Moore, died on 21 October 1936.
-On 17 February 1937 ten men were killed when a section of scaffold fell through the safety net.
+On 17 February 1937, 10 men were killed when a section of scaffold fell through the safety net.

 Finished at last

-The bridge opened for the first time to pedestrians only on 27 May 1937.
-The bridge opened at 6am, by which time an estimated 18,000 people were waiting for their chance to test it out.
+The bridge opened for the first time to pedestrians on 27 May 1937.
+The bridge opened at 6 am, by which time an estimated 18,000 people were waiting for their chance to test it out.
 Over the course of the day, about 15,000 people an hour crossed the bridge, paying 25 cents each for the privilege.

-Today, the Golden Gate Bridge is one of the most recognisable landmarks in the world.
-The bridge was never meant to appear as it does today however.
-During construction, the steel was coated in a orange primer to protect it from the weather.
+Today, the Golden Gate Bridge is one of the most iconic and easily recognisable landmarks in the world.
+But the bridge was never meant to appear as it does today.
+During construction, the steel was coated in an orange primer to protect it from the weather.

-However, Irving Morrow, another architect on the project, felt the warm tone suited the bridge’s location and suggested that the colour, called “International Orange” be kept.
-You can find the formula for the colour here.
+However, Irving Morrow, an architect on the project, felt the warm tone suited the bridge’s location and suggested that the colour, called ‘International Orange’, be kept.